- Local Government

 Small, quiet and picturesque, Vienna is located on the northwesterly corner of Kennebec County, 22 miles northwest of Augusta the state capital and just 12 miles down Rt.
 41 from Farmington the Franklin County seat.

 Vienna lies within the foothills of the western Maine mountains.
 On a clear day McGaffey Mountain — the highest point in Kennebec County—which is located in Vienna, provides views of Mount Washington, Mount Blue, the Camden Hills and Mount Katahdin.

 The meeting convened at the Town House at 7:00 PM.
-Regular members present were Waine Whittier, Alan Williams, Ed Lawless, Austin Harrell, and Creston Gaither.
-Minutes of the Sept.
-24 meeting were read and accepted.
+Regular members present were Waine Whittier, Ed Lawless, Austin Harrell, and Creston Gaither.
+Also present were Jonathan Lawless and Chrissie Hudon.
+Minutes of the December 3, 2014 meeting were read and accepted.